Joseph-Vanliew/MyPetri/README.md

 # MyPetri (Petri Net Place and Transition Simulator)

 # A Brief Description
 MyPetri is intended to be an open source web-application and educational tool meant for students and educators to teach and learn about the basic concepts of distributed systems.

 # Technologies
-Java 21 - backend API for next state and conflict detection/resolution and validation.
+- Java 21 - backend API for next state and conflict detection/resolution and validation.
-Typescript 5.6 - core logic for elements and structuring of the web app.
+- Typescript 5.6 - core logic for elements and structuring of the web app.
-CSS
+- CSS
-Vite/REACT - Frontend Build
+- Vite/REACT - Frontend Build
-Springboot - Backend API Framework and testing
+- Springboot - Backend API Framework and testing and build tool
+- Gradle - Backend build tool
-Docker - For packaging the backend with the frontend for deployment GCP (Google Cloud Platform) Cloud Run Instance for deployment
+- Docker - For packaging the backend with the frontend for deployment
+- GCP (Google Cloud Platform) Cloud Run Instance for deployment

 ## The App